 The Port of Helsinki reports on the achievement of its responsibility and sustainable development goals as a part of its annual reporting.

-A 25 per cent reduction in vessel emissions.
+A 25 per cent reduction in vessel emissions by the year 2030.

 › Making alternative fuels available at Helsinki ports